 ctx protocol

-The ctx text format is a direct serialization of the canvas API.
+The ctx text format is a direct serialization of the ctx drawing API.
 This protocol permits sending rendering commands over serial, ptys and other forms of network - enabling remote and/or sandboxed rendering.

 When used in the ctx terminal, the ctx rendering mode is entered by issuing the escape sequence \e[?200h this makes the terminal interpret commands for a ctx context created for the line the cursor currently is in.
-To end ctx mode transmit X or DONE .
+You should send a : first, to start the frame, and X + white space to end the sequence.

 The bash example ctx-clock.sh, renders an analog clock without using any binding that scales with the terminal window, for more examples of the ctx syntax in practice see the rendering test gallery.